 You can also refer to the “Related searches” section of Google.

+Content Relevance.
 Relevance is the measure of how valuable a search result is to the person who conducted the search.
 For the purpose of determining relevancy, search engines like Google use a variety of techniques.
 Fundamentally, they look at web pages with terms that match the search term.
 Search engines also look at user interactions to see if other users found a certain result useful.

+Page Structure and Formatting.
 Search engines may better comprehend how a web page is organized and arranged by using headings, subheadings, bullet points, and paragraphs in its structure and style.
 The relevancy of the page is increased by its organized and logical structure.

 A helpful tip is to make sure your blog article has a hierarchical structure and distinct headings.
 Start with a single main heading (H1), then add more detail using subheadings (H2) after that.
 Use subheadings (H3) to add more information or clarification under the corresponding subheadings (H2) if necessary.
 And don’t forget to put your keywords in the title to increase relevancy.

-Your search engine optimization (SEO) plan ought to include Internal Link Building from a broader standpoint.
+Your search engine optimization (SEO) plan ought to include internal link building from a broader standpoint.
 This technique is essential for tying together your content and for developing a seamless narrative.
 You can increase the overall relevance of these pages to a certain topic and increase their visibility on search engines by linking relevant pages together.

+Freshness.
 Search engines give new information the highest priority for specific sorts of requests.
 When determining the relevancy of a page, they take into account the page’s publication date and how frequently it is updated, especially for timely subjects like breaking news.

 Regularly update your site’s high-view articles to ensure that your site doesn’t fall behind other “fresh kids”.